raiden-network/microraiden/docs/proxy-tutorial.rst

 Resource types
 --------------

-Now we will create a custom resource class that simply echos a path-parameter from the users request for a fixed price.
+Now we will create a custom resource class that simply echoes a path-parameter of the user's request for a fixed price.
+The workflow is the same as with the Flask-restful: Subclass :py:class:`microraiden.proxy.resources.Expensive` and implement the HTTP methods you want to expose.

 ..
 TODO say something about the interface of the .get method and link to autodoc specs, or to the flask-restful doc